jeisenbath/ansible-collection-tripplite-poweralert/CONTRIBUTING.md

 Minor changes include new roles or example playbooks, or documentation updates.
 Minor change PRs must:
 - Include a changelog fragment with a minor_changes section.
-- Pass existing integration tests.
 Minor change PRs should:
-- Include updates to integration test if including new parameters.
-- Have either a corresponding open issue or discussion.
-This is to help ensure some degree of discussion available to all.
-- Only update one module, role, or playbook per PR.
+- Only create or update one feature per PR.
-  - Exceptions may exist, such as when documentation is updated to reflect a shared resource.

 #### Bugfixes

+Bugfix PRs must:
+- Include a changelog fragment with a bugfixes section.
+- Not include any new features.
 Bugfix PRs should:
 - Have a corresponding open issue.
 This is to help confirm the bug is reproducable and not simply an issue with environment.
-Bugfix PRs must:
-- Include a changelog fragment with a bugfixes section.
-- Not include any new features.

 ## Reporting Issues